CloudReactor/cloudreactor-aws-setup-wizard/README.md

 ### Using Docker

-Docker is the recommended way to run the wizard, since it removes the need to install dependencies
+Docker is the recommended way to run the wizard, since it removes the need to install dependencies.

 To start, if you haven't already, install Docker Compose on Linux, or Docker Desktop on macOS or Windows.